Ates Diouf

-Alasanne Ates Diouf (born 24 March 2000) is a Senegalese footballer who plays for Lexington SC in USL League One.
+Alasanne Ates Diouf (born 24 March 2000) is a Senegalese professional footballer who plays for Detroit City in the USL Championship, on loan from Lexington.

 Career

 SIMA

 Diouf was spotted by SIMA Águilas head coach Mike Potempa in Dakar while playing as part of former Senegal international midfielder Salif Diao's Sport4Charity foundation and invited to move to America and enroll at the academy.